microsoft/CCF/tests/hackathon/README.md

+# PoC sample application for flagging and revealing fraudulent transactions

 ## What is this app/demo doing?

 There are banks and regulators.
 Banks issue transactions that can not be leaked outside of CCF.
 Regulators register algorithms that